lh007/Comp330Fall2020TeamM/CycleTWOFolder/README.md

-# Team M Cycle 2 Submission
+Team M Cycle Two Submission
-In this folder you will find the updated Requirements/Use Cases File and the updated code in the Folder titled CycleTWOReleasedCode

-# In the Code Folder:
+Included in this folder are the following things:

+Design Folder:
+	- UML Designs

+Requirements Folder:
+	- Requirements Doc
+	- Use Case Narratives

+Released Code:
+	- Most up to date code

+Meeting Reports:
+	- All the meeting reports for our team